-The Fund's financial instrument includes bank balances and listed equity securities which are considered to be readily realisable as they are actively traded on major UAE stock exchanges.
-Also, the term sheet of the Fund:
+The Fund's financial instruments include bank overdraft facility and listed equity securities which are considered to be readily realisable as they are actively traded on major UAE stock exchanges.
+Also, the term sheet of the Fund permits it to borrow up to 50% of its net asset value at any relevant time in order to meet redemptions.